ZenSoftware/zen-backup/README.md

 Specifically, this is an [Nx](https://nx.dev/) integrated monorepo, utilizing [Angular](https://angular.io/) for the frontend, [Nest](https://nestjs.com/) for the backend, and [Prisma](https://www.prisma.io/) for the data persistence solution.
 [Apollo](https://www.apollographql.com/) is deeply integrated throughout the entire tech stack, enabling for a modern approach to communication between the client and the server via GraphQL.

 The project implements a fully featured authentication & authorization system with a minimalistic implementation.
 This includes a login component, registration component, password change component and a fully featured password reset flow.
-All of this while only having 1 model in the `schema.prisma` file, the `User` model.
+All of this while only having 1 model within the `schema.prisma` file, the `User` model.
 Guards & directives are also integrated for both [RBAC](https://docs.nestjs.com/guards#role-based-authentication) & [ABAC](https://casl.js.org/v6/en/guide/intro) authorization schemes and can be used in conjunction.
 Everything needed for a malleable and robust user management system has been wired up for you.

 ## Key Features